d33pthi/WindowsInstaller/README.txt

 	b) If you have problems installing the Osdag setup, try disabling the anti virus during the INSTALLATION.
 Once Osdag is installed, you can enable it back.

 2) In the "Choose Install Location" step, choose the location where you want to install Osdag and click "Next".
-Note: The default location is your Desktop.
-You can change that location but if you install Osdag in a location where administrative privileges are required, you will need adminstrative privileges to run Osdag every single time.
+Note: You can change the default location but if you install Osdag in a location where administrative privileges are required, you will need adminstrative privileges to run Osdag every single time.

 3) You may choose to create a shortcut for Osdag in the Start Menu folder and click "Next".